 You see, far more people care about website content than what creates it and that applies to both content creators and website visitors.
-Less than two visits to specific URLs over the course of months shows me a complete lack of interest in the technical side of the story.
-I would have to be a dedicated developer for an established CMS to get any real traction with them.
+Less than two visits to some specific URLs over the course of months showed me a complete lack of interest in the technical side of the story.
+I would have had to be a dedicated developer for an established CMS to get any real traction with them.

 The custom CMS runs on my laptop computer.
 Only the results end up on the web server.
 My laptop computer operating system is Linux Mint, a Debian and Ubuntu derivative.
 The server operating system is Ubuntu, a Debian derivative only.
 Both machines use compatible code since I’m using Nginx and PHP on both of them.

 This is the software I use for the laptop computer side of things: